 Architecture & Design

-The Architecture & Design work stream provides overarching technical design and quality assurance oversight across the Digital Workplace Portal (DWP) project.
-Microsoft will provide a Cloud Solution Architect and supporting roles which have technical expertise in implementing custom solutions on Office 365 and Azure to participate in DWP design conversations, prove out DWP technical approach, document technical design for future build and plan quality assurance processes for future implementation.
+The Architecture & Design work stream provides overarching technical design and quality assurance oversight across the Digital Workplace Portal (DW) project.
+Microsoft will provide a Cloud Solution Architect and supporting roles which have technical expertise in implementing custom solutions on Office 365 and Azure to participate in DW design conversations, prove out DW technical approach, document technical design for future build and plan quality assurance processes for future implementation.

 Scope and Approach